 Michael D. Moberly May 30, 2008

-The Ohio Supreme Court ruled (February, 2008) that the use of protected trade secret information by a former employee who had memorized it during his employment violated the state’s trade secret law.
-(Al Minor & Assoc., Inc. v.
-Martin, Slip Opinion No. 2008-Ohio-292).
+The use of correctly protected trade secret information by a former employee, who had memorized it,during the course of her employment and used-applied the trade secreted information did violated the state’s trade secret law.
+Ohio Supreme Court ruled (February, 2008, Al Minor & Assoc., Inc. v.
+Martin, Slip Opinion No. 2008-Ohio-292). t hat

-For professionals charged with protecting and monitoring trade secrets and other proprietary information and know how, this ruling draws attention to many issues, three of which are:
+For practitioners charged with responsibility to safeguard and monitor trade secrets and their proprietary status, this ruling draws attention to multiple issues, three of which are:

 1. Elevates the necessity for literally unraveling the origins and ownership of ideas and initiatives as part of due diligence, especially mergers and acquisitions, venture capital investments in early stage companies, corporate-university research alliances, etc., in which intangible assets, intellectual property, proprietary know how and competitive advantages are always in play and part of the deal.